samuelneff/poker-tutorial/README-tutorial-1-javascript.md

 .
 Follow the instructions to create and use a `shuffle` function to shuffle the deck .
 Use `while`, `Math.random()` and `Math.trunc()`
 .
 Run the test and iterate the shuffle until it passes

+## Object deconstruction and the spread operator

+.
+Open `src/utils/recordPlayerBet.js`
+.
+Follow instructions to implement the function
+  * Use object deconstruction to create local variables
+  * Use spread operator to create a new return object .
+Run tests `src/utils/recordPlayerBet.spec.js`
+.
+If implemented properly, all tests should pass.

+## Callback loop

+# Maybe?

+`isFlush` for `every`
+`timeout` for `Promise`